SherryNazifi/vscode-dupe-mvp/README.md

 ## Does it work?

 The retrieval stage is evaluated using Recall@5 against the 397 checkable ground-truth pairs.
 Recall@5 asks: for each known duplicate, did its actual canonical issue appear anywhere in the five candidates the system retrieved?
-This evaluates retrieval separately from the LLM judge — if the correct canonical issue never enters the top five, the judge never gets a chance to identify it.
+This evaluates retrieval separately from the LLM judge.
+If the correct canonical issue never enters the top five, the judge never gets a chance to identify it.

 | Arm | Retrieval method | Recall@5 |
 | --- | --- | ---: |